Indian locomotive class WDM-2: WDM-7

 They are lower powered (2,000 hp instead of 2,600 hp) version of the WDM-2.
 These locomotives were built from 1987 to 1989.
 A few were at Ernakulam, but all were transferred later to Tondiarpet.
 They can also be seen shunting at Chennai Central or used for light passenger haulage.
 Some are at the thermal power station, Chennai.

 They were formerly housed at Erode and Golden Rock.
 They are reliable and rugged locomotives even though low powered.
 They can be easily recognised by the lack of grilles on the short hood.
 Two locomotives are running on a mixture of bio-diesel and diesel.
 All 15 are still in service.

 WDP-1

 It is a lower powered passenger (2,300 hp) version of the WDM-2.
 The Bogies of WDM-2 have been replaced by Bo-Bo fabricated bogies with a max. speed of 140 km/h.
 They were not hugely successful.
 About 69 units have been produced with 60 locomotives still being in service.
 They are identifiable by their ‘baldie’ grille-less short hoods.

+WDP-2/3A

+It is a dedicated passenger version of the WDM-2/3A, similar to how the freighter WDG-2/3A was developed, but unlike its mixed-use and freight-dedicated counterparts, this locomotive features an aerodynamic streamlined dual-cab design, similar to its AC-electric counterparts, like the WAP-1 and WAP-4, making it the first dual-cab diesel–electric locomotive of India, preceding the EMD 710 based WDP-4D, and the Only dual-cab member of the ALCO DL560C family.
+Ever since the arrival of the imported EMD GT46PAC (WDP-4) locomotive in 2001, it too proved to be only merely successful over the WDP-1.
+This locomotive is known by the nickname "Toaster", as the second cab, which is too small and closely attached to the radiator of the locomotive, gets heated up and causes discomfort while driving.